 We do not have a standing nominating committee though we intend to form a corporate governance and nominating committee as and when required to do so by law or Nasdaq rules.
 In accordance with Rule 5605 of the Nasdaq rules, a majority of the independent directors may recommend a director nominee for selection by the board of directors.
 The board of directors believes that the independent directors can satisfactorily carry out the responsibility of properly selecting or approving director nominees without the formation of a standing nominating committee.
-The directors who participate in the consideration and recommendation of director nominees are initially Mr. Hochberg and Ms. Blechman, and upon selection of an additional independent director following the consummation of this offering will include such additional director.
-In accordance with Rule 5605 of the Nasdaq rules, each of Mr. Hochberg and Ms. Blechman is independent.
+The directors who will participate in the consideration and recommendation of director nominees will initially be and , and upon selection of an additional independent director following the consummation of this offering will include such additional director.
+In accordance with Rule 5605 of the Nasdaq rules, each of and is independent.
 As there is no standing nominating committee, we do not have a nominating committee charter in place.

-The board of directors also considers director candidates recommended for nomination by our stockholders during such times as they are seeking proposed nominees to stand for election at the next annual meeting of stockholders (or, if applicable, a special meeting of stockholders).
+The board of directors will also consider director candidates recommended for nomination by our stockholders during such times as they are seeking proposed nominees to stand for election at the next annual meeting of stockholders (or, if applicable, a special meeting of stockholders).
 Our stockholders that wish to nominate a director for election to our board of directors should follow the procedures set forth in our bylaws.
 However, prior to our initial business combination, holders of our public shares will not have the right to recommend director candidates for nomination to our board of directors.